Rainymood/notes-1/README.md

 ## To Do

-- Fix Github issues
+- Make `make.py` faster
-- Hunt for minor errors
+- Change links in header/footer etc
-- Refactor make.ipynb to make it .py and cleaner
+- Change google analytics